UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 ### Will I incur an upfront cost (setup fee)?

-Simple implementations of HSCN won't incur any additional setup or onboarding charges.
+Simple implementations of HSCN will not incur any additional setup or onboarding charges.

 For complex networking solutions, we reserve the right to charge SFIA rates.
 We'll always tell you in advance if an engagement will incur [SFIA Rate Card](http://www.ukcloud.com/sfia) charges.